jennyen08/complex-systems/README.md

-# complex-systems
-models of complex systems
+# Models of Complex Systems

-Complex System - any system with nonlinear complex behavior emerging form the simple interaction of its components
+A complex system is any system with nonlinear complex behavior emerging form the simple interaction of its components.